Lewiston, Idaho: Economy

 Lewiston's economy has historically been driven by agriculture and manufacturing activity.
 Lewiston's location at the confluence of the Snake River and Clearwater River made it a natural distribution point due to its seaport.
+The Port of Lewiston is Idaho's only seaport and is navigable for barges which transport grain, fuel, legumes, paper, lumber and other goods up and down the Columbia River and out to the Pacific Ocean.
+About ten percent of the United States' wheat exports transits through the port.

-The Port of Lewiston is Idaho's only seaport and is navigable for barges which transport grain, fuel, legumes, paper, lumber and other goods up and down the Columbia River.
+The first barge went to Portland; it was loaded with wheat and departed Lewiston on August 9, 1975.